You face plenty of stress running a team in software development. You want your team not only to survive but to thrive under pressure.

 It takes courage, because we instinctively want to make ourselves important.
 We're compensated well, so we want to justify our role by doing more.

-It’s tough to let go of this and to realize that the best you can do is to help your team fend for themselves.
+It’s tough to let go of this and to realize that the best you can do is to turn your team into a self-managed team and make sure they can fend for themselves.
 You can’t be absent, even though I like the phrase, “Leadership is what happens when your back is turned.”

 Being like a program in the sense that people know what I’d say is a sign of good leadership.